Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Conclusion

 Too many online articles perpetuate the lie that early retirement results from a few good spending habits or a good budget.
-But in fact, it all boils down to either having a huge income, which many people will not have, or having an absurdly low level of expenses (think living in the woods), which many people would not like.
+But in fact, it all boils down to having a huge income, which many people will not have, or having an absurdly low level of expenses (think living in the woods), which many people would not like.

 There are no secrets to becoming rich!
 What matters most is building your human capital and investing in income-generating assets.
 Reducing your expenses is less important.

-I am probably guilty of making several of my articles too optimistic about early retirement.
+I am probably guilty of making several articles too optimistic about early retirement.
 Please let me know if you feel like this, and I will try to amend these articles.
 I have never considered early retirement easy.
 Early retirement is simple but far from easy.

 I also do not want this article to be too negative.
 Most people spend too much and do not realize it.
 Cutting your expenses will help your financial goals.
 Depending on your goals, it may even be enough.
 But do not leave income out of the equation.